 1. Use inclusive language

 Make use of plain language and gender-neutral terms.
 Actively look for any assumptions underlying your content.
 Have you assumed access to digital tools that may not be available to everyone (like a smartphone)?
 Are your language choices gendered (for instance, "man-made")?
 A great example is choosing a more modern security question than "What is your mother's maiden name?".
 Many kids grow up with same-sex parents.
-Inclusive language makes a big difference in creating an easy-to-use and welcoming web presence.
+Inclusive language makes a big difference in creating a welcoming web presence.

 2. Choose diverse imagery